1. Indian Economy

 b.
 Syndication for Venture Capital Funds, Infrastructure Development Funds, structured hybrid financial products

 d.
-Direct assignment and securitization of pool of receivables
+Direct assignment and securitization of receivables

 e.
 Trading/investment in Government Securities and Corporate Bonds